 You can also find the personal Facebook account of the World’s Largest Nutcracker and follow him on Twitter @KingNutcracker!

 The Festival of Lights came to life in 1993.
-The Rotary Club of Roseburg, in an effort to develop an annual fundraiser, incurred $151,000 of debt and committed $15,000 to begin the Festival.
+The Rotary Club of Roseburg, in an effort to develop an annual fundraiser, committed $15,000 in cash and incurred $151,000 of debt to launch the Festival.
 The investment has paid tremendous dividends.
-The Umpqua Valley Festival of Lights has generated more than $200,000 in scholarship money and attracted thousands of visitors to Douglas County.
-River Forks Park is the home of the Festival of Lights for six weeks each winter.
+Over the past 25 years, the Umpqua Valley Festival of Lights has generated more than $200,000 for scholarships and service projects and attracted thousands of visitors to Douglas County.
+Beautiful River Forks Park is the home of the Festival of Lights for six weeks each winter.
 The Rotary Club and generous supporters of Douglas County deserve a huge thank you for their commitment to keeping the tradition of the Festival of Lights alive!

-The Festival is one of the largest drive-through light displays in the Pacific Northwest, with well nearly 500,000 lights and more than 90 displays.
-The Nutcracker Ballet, Holiday Village and Wagon Rides have been added for your enjoyment.
-The Festival of Lights is located at River Forks Park, six miles west of Roseburg, OR.
-Approximately 30,000 visitors come each year.
+The Festival is one of the largest drive-through light displays in the Pacific Northwest, with nearly 500,000 lights and more than 90 displays.
+The Nutcracker Ballet, Holiday Village and Wagon Ridescan add to your holiday fun at the Festival.
+The Festival of Lights is located at River Forks Park, six miles west of Roseburg, Oregon.
+Approximately 25,000 visitors come each year.
 The Festival runs from the Sunday prior to Thanksgiving through January 1st each year.

 Cost is $10 per car

-No other holiday light display offers visitors such a diversity of lights, visits with Santa, wagon rides and the World’s Largest Nutcracker!
+No other holiday festival offers visitors such an array of light displays, visits with Santa, wagon rides and the World’s Largest Nutcracker!

-The Umpqua Valley Festival of Lights has generated hundreds of thousands of dollars in scholarships for local youth and have helped fund other community fundraisers.
+The Umpqua Valley Festival of Lights has generated hundreds of thousands of dollars in scholarships for local youth and has helped fund other community projects.

 New displays are added every year to keep the Festival of Lights growing and alive!